Instrucions to authors

 2. Page with information on the authors: This page contains the names of the authors and their affiliations, in the exact manner they wish them to appear in the printed article.
 The authors´ rank, position or professional level should not be declared.
 Furthermore, this page should contain the corresponding author´s name and address.

 3. Title page: This is the page that states the type of article (Original Article, Review, etc.), the full title of the same, the abbreviated title or cornices, the names of the authors starting with the surname(s) followed by the first name(s).
 Do not include professional titles ("Dr", "resident", "MD" and "PhD", for example).
+The title page will contain:

 4. Corpus of the manuscript, which should contain: